microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeetingartifact-get.md

 ### Example 1: Get attendance report of an online meeting

-The following example shows a request to get a meeting attendance report with delegated permission.
+The following example shows a request to get a meeting attendance report.

 #### Request